-If you are thinking about pausing or cancelling your account, this is your comprehensive guide.
+If you are thinking about pausing or cancelling your Shopify store, this is your comprehensive guide.
 This article will give you all the information you need to make an informed decision and give you steps to pause, cancel, or close your account.

 If your business is seasonal, you need some time to work on your products or strategy, you just need a digital detox, or you have another reason you need to suspend your store, you have the option to pause your online store.

 There are two options available when you decide to pause.

 When you pause your Shopify store under this plan, your store is accessible without the checkout process.
 That said, you also have an option not to make your store accessible.